What are the safest and cleanest sources of energy?

 Summary

-All energy sources have negative effects.
-But they differ enormously in size: as we will see, fossil fuels are the dirtiest and most dangerous, while nuclear and modern renewable energy sources are vastly safer and cleaner.
-From the perspective of both human health and climate change, it matters less whether we transition to nuclear power or renewable energy and more that we stop relying on fossil fuels.
+All energy sources have negative effects, but they differ enormously in size: as we will see, fossil fuels are the dirtiest and most dangerous, while nuclear and modern renewable energy sources are vastly safer and cleaner.
+From the perspectives of both human health and climate change, it matters less whether we transition to nuclear power or renewable energy and more that we stop relying on fossil fuels.

-Energy has been critical to the human progress we’ve seen over the last few centuries.
+Energy has been critical to human progress over the last few centuries.
 As the United Nations rightly says: “energy is central to nearly every major challenge and opportunity the world faces today.”

 But while energy brings us massive benefits, it’s not without its downsides.
 Energy production can have negative impacts on human health and the environment in three ways.